SystemFiles/ansible-xrdp-ubuntu/README.md

 This role will allow you to configure xrdp from scratch on your Ubuntu 20.04+ server/vm.

-## 👷‍♂️ Other prerequisites
+## 👷‍♂️ Prerequisites

-You will need to install the ansible community.general collection using `ansible-galaxy`
+You will need to install the ansible `community.general` collection using `ansible-galaxy`

 ```bash